Rafael-Leitao/profiles-rest-api/README.md

-Based on the additional details and code snippets you've provided, here’s an updated version of the README file that is tailored to your project:

----

 # Django REST API for User Profiles and Feed Management

 This repository contains a Django REST API project designed for managing user profiles and profile feed items.
 The project is built with Django and Django REST Framework (DRF) and includes a range of features, such as user authentication, CRUD operations, and more.